Pension scams can have a devastating impact on finances, with the average victim losing £91,000.

-Two victims have lost more than £1 million to pension scams in recent years, according to new figures.
+Two victims have lost more than £1 million to pension scams in recent years, according to official figures.

 Action Fraud highlighted the devastating impact scams can have on finances, with the typical victim losing £91,000.

 This ties in with earlier research from the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR), which showed that Brits aged between 45 and 65 are regularly targeted by scammers because they tend to have more money to put into investments.

 According to the regulators, one in three don't know how to check whether they're speaking to a legitimate pensions advisor or a scammer.

 Fraud activity has increased since pension freedoms gave over-55s the ability to access huge amounts of money with relatively limited oversight.

 To mark the Scam Awareness 2019 campaign, which runs from 10-23 June, we've put together these tips to help older savers stay at least one step ahead of the pension scammers.